MANY DISTINCT EXPERIENCES

 Gesher, the Hebrew word for bridge, links the best parts of the camper experience with unique leadership opportunities.

-The Counselor-in-Training (CIT) program provides entering 9th and 10th graders with opportunities to assist and learn from activity counselors and madrichim (counselors) within the caring and fun atmosphere of Ramah.
+The Counselor-in-Training (CIT) program provides entering 9th graders with opportunities to assist and learn from activity counselors and madrichim (counselors) within the caring and fun atmosphere of Ramah.
 A Rosh Eidah (division head) serves as the CIT trainer.

 Sha’ar Chicago Hebrew Immersion